cara380nm/candlekeep/rex.md

   * Whispers of the Grave (unlimited speak with dead without consuming slot) [^warlock]
   * Sculptor of Flesh (cast polymorph 1 per day) [^eldritch-adept-feat]
   * Devil's Sight You can see normally in darkness, both magical and nonmagical, to a distance of 120 feet. [^warlock]
+  * Shroud of Shadow.
+Cast invisibility at will without expending spell slot [^warlock]

 ### Pact of the Tome